sweta-dot/rock-paper-scissor/README.md

+### Instuctions

+This is an overview of what the task it.
+To run the project please navigte to the ui folder in command prompt and run `npm run start` from there.

 ### Objective

 Your challenge is to build out this Rock, Paper, Scissors game and get it looking as close to the design as possible.
 Use JavaScript and React.